-Choose during SOAR summer orientation. — First-Year Interest Groups, Undergraduate Research Scholars, Wisconsin Emerging Scholars classes, and other individual classes can be selected through the summer.
+Choose during SOAR summer orientation — First-Year Interest Groups, Undergraduate Research Scholars, Wisconsin Emerging Scholars classes, and other individual classes can be selected through the summer.

 First-Year Interest Groups (FIGs)